-Next day the destroyer departed for Hawaii via the Panama Canal and San Diego, Calif., arriving Pearl Harbor 18 September.
-On 23 October after extensive training, Laffey departed for the war zone, via Eniwetok, mooring at Ulithi 5 November.
+Next day the destroyer departed for Hawaii via the Panama Canal and San Diego, Calif., arriving at Pearl Harbor on 18 September.
+On 23 October after extensive training, Laffey departed for the war zone, proceeding via Eniwetok, mooring at Ulithi 5 November.
 The same day she joined the screen of Task Force 38, then conducting airstrikes against enemy shipping, aircraft, and airfields in the Philippines.
 On 11 November the destroyer spotted a parachute, left the screen, and rescued a badly wounded Japanese pilot who was transferred to carrier Enterprise (CV-6) during refueling operations the next day.
-Laffey returned to Ulithi 22 November and on the 27th set course for Leyte Gulf with ships of Destroyer Squadron 60.
-Operating with the 7th Fleet, the destroyer screened the big ships against submarine and air attacks, covered the landings at Ormoc Bay 7 December, silenced a shore battery, and shelled enemy troop concentrations.
+Laffey returned to Ulithi on 22 November and on the 27th set course for Leyte Gulf with ships of Destroyer Squadron 60.
+Operating with the Seventh Fleet, the destroyer screened the big ships against submarine and air attacks, covered the landings at Ormoc Bay on 7 December, silenced a shore battery, and shelled enemy troop concentrations.

-After returning briefly to San Pedro Bay, she joined the 7th Fleet, and, during the month of January 1945, screened amphibious ships landing troops in the Lingayen Gulf area of Luzon.
-Retiring to the Caroline Islands, the destroyer arrived Ulithi 27 January.
-During February the ship supported Task Force 58, conducting diversionary airstrikes at Tokyo and direct air support of marines landing on Iwo Jima.
-Late in February Laffey carried vital intelligence information to Admiral Nimitz at Guam, arriving 1 March.
+After returning briefly to San Pedro Bay, she joined the Seventh Fleet, and, during the month of January 1945, screened amphibious ships landing troops in the Lingayen Gulf area of Luzon.
+Retiring to the Caroline Islands, the destroyer arrived at Ulithi on 27 January.
+During February, the ship supported Task Force 58, conducting diversionary airstrikes at Tokyo and direct air support of marines landing on Iwo Jima.
+Late in February, Laffey carried vital intelligence information to Commander in Chief, Pacific Fleet, at Guam, arriving on 1 March.

-The next day, the destroyer arrived Ulithi for intensive training with battleships of Task Force 54.
-On 21 March, she sortied with the task force for the Okinawa invasion.
+The next day, the destroyer arrived at Ulithi for intensive training with battleships of Task Force 54.
+On 21 March 1945, she sortied with the task force for the Okinawa invasion.
 Laffey helped capture Kerama Retto, bombarded shore establishments, harassed the enemy with fire at night, and screened heavy units.
-Assigned to a radar picket station 30 miles north of Okinawa, Laffey arrived 14 April and almost immediately joined in repulsing an air attack which cost the enemy 13 airplanes.
+Assigned to a radar picket station 30 miles north of Okinawa, Laffey arrived on 14 April and almost immediately joined in repulsing an air attack which cost the enemy 13 airplanes.

-Laffey was recommissioned 26 January 1951, Comdr.
+Laffey was recommissioned on 26 January 1951, Cmdr.
 Charles Holovak in command.
 After shakedown out of San Diego, the destroyer headed for the east coast arriving at Norfolk in February for overhaul followed by refresher training at Guantanamo Bay, Cuba.
 In mid-January 1952, she sailed for Korea, arriving in March.
-The ship operated with Task Force 77 screening carriers Antietam (CV-36) and Valley Forge (CV-45) until May, when Abe joined a bombardment and blockade group in Wonson Harbor engaging several enemy shore batteries.
-After brief refit at Yokosuka 30 May, the ship returned to Korea where it rejoined Task Force 77.
-On 22 June Laffey sailed for the east coast, transiting the Suez Canal and arriving Norfolk 19 August.
+The ship operated with Task Force 77 screening carriers Antietam (CV-36) and Valley Forge (CV-45) until May, when Laffey joined a bombardment and blockade group in Wonson Harbor engaging several enemy shore batteries.
+After brief refit at Yokosuka on 30 May, the ship returned to Korea where it rejoined Task Force 77.
+On 22 June Laffey sailed for the east coast, transiting the Suez Canal and arriving Norfolk on 19 August.

-The destroyer operated in the Caribbean with a hunterkilIer group until February 1954, departing on a world cruise which included a tour off Korea until 29 June.
-Laffey departed the Far East bound for the east coast via the Suez Canal arriving Norfolk 25 August 1954.
+The destroyer operated in the Caribbean with a hunter-kilIer group until February 1954, departing on a world cruise which included a tour off Korea until 29 June.
+Laffey departed the Far East bound for the east coast via the Suez Canal arriving Norfolk on 25 August 1954.
 Operating out of Norfolk, the destroyer participated in fleet exercises and plane guard duties, and on 7 October rescued four passengers from Able Lady, a schooner which had sunk in a storm off the Virginia Capes.

 During the first part of 1955, Laffey participated in extensive antisubmarine exercises, visiting Halifax, Nova Scotia, New York City, Miami, and ports in the Caribbean.
 During 1956 she operated with ASW carriers in Floridian and Caribbean waters.

 On 7 November 1956 the destroyer departed Norfolk and headed for the Mediterranean at the height of the Suez crisis.
-Upon arrival she joined the 6th Fleet which was patrolling the Israeli-Egyptian border showing the U.S. flag and expressing our interest in the peaceful outcome of the crisis.
-When international tensions eased, Laffey returned to Norfolk 20 February 1957, and resumed operations along the Atlantic coast departing 3 September for NATO operations off Scotland.
-She then headed for the Mediterranean and rejoined the 6th Fleet.
-Laffey returned to Norfolk 22 December 1957.
+Upon arrival she joined the Sixth Fleet which was patrolling the Israeli-Egyptian border showing the U.S. flag and expressing our interest in the peaceful outcome of the crisis.
+When international tensions eased, Laffey returned to Norfolk on 20 February 1957, and resumed operations along the Atlantic coast departing 3 September for NATO operations off Scotland.
+She then headed for the Mediterranean and rejoined the Sixth Fleet.
+Laffey returned to Norfolk on 22 December 1957.
 In June 1958 she made a cruise to the Caribbean for a major exercise.

 Returning to Norfolk, the next month she resumed regular operations until 7 August 1959 when she deployed with Destroyer Squadron 32 for the Mediterranean.
-Laffey transited the Suez Canal 14 December, stopped at Massaua, Eritrea, and continued on the Aramco loading port of Ras Tanura, Saudi Arabia, where she spent Christmas.
-The destroyer operated in the Persian Gulf until late January when it transited the Suez Canal and headed for home, arriving Norfolk 26 February 1960.
+Laffey transited the Suez Canal on 14 December, stopped at Massawa, Eritrea, and continued on the Aramco loading port of Ras Tanura, Saudi Arabia, where she spent Christmas.
+The destroyer operated in the Persian Gulf until late January when it transited the Suez Canal and headed for home, arriving Norfolk on 26 February 1960.
 Laffey then operated out of Norfolk, making a Caribbean cruise; and, in mid-August, the ship participated in a large naval NATO exercise.
-In October the ship visited Antwerp, Belgium, returning Norfolk 20 October, but headed back to the Mediterranean in January 1961.
+In October the ship visited Antwerp, Belgium, returning Norfolk on 20 October, but headed back to the Mediterranean in January 1961.